Frederico27/Shop-Ailok/README.md

 # Shop-Ailok

-Welcome to Project Name!
-This is a Django project designed to [brief description of the project].
+Welcome to Project Shop Ailok!
+This is a Django project designed.

 ## Installation